khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/04-tower.md

 Example:

-> **TWR Controller:** _**"BCS555, Welcome to Bahrain, left turn on taxiway Alpha, hold short of taxiway Sierra, Contact Bahrain Ground 121.850"**_
+> **TWR Controller:** _**"BCS555, welcome to Bahrain, left turn on taxiway Alpha, hold short of taxiway Sierra, contact Bahrain Ground 121.850"**_

 ### 3.4.4 Separation Requirements
 Within the **Bahrain Control Zone (CTR)** the TWR Controller is responsible for ensuring adequate separation exists between all traffic, this includes vertically and laterally to ensure safe and efficient operation.

 #### 3.4.4.1 Longitudinal Separation (Lateral)
-Aircraft arriving into Bahrain on the final approach to RWY12L/30R must be separated by at least 3nm.
+Aircraft arriving into Bahrain on the final approach to RWY12L/30R must be separated by a minimum of 3nm.

 #### 3.4.4.2 Speed Control
 Though the **TWR Controller** is not able to issue aircraft with a measurement of speed they can advise aircraft to reduce to their minimum final approach speed if separation on the approach is starting to look like it may not work.